Compass/compass/doc-src/content/help/tutorials/integration.markdown

     end

-If you keep your stylesheets in “views/stylesheets/” directory instead of just “views/”, remember to update sass_dir configuration accordingly.
+This assumes you keep your Compass config file in `config/compass.rb`.
+If you keep your stylesheets in “views/stylesheets/” directory instead of just “views/”, remember to update `sass_dir` configuration accordingly.
 Check out this [sample compass-sinatra project](http://github.com/chriseppstein/compass-sinatra) to get up and running in no time!

 [Sinatra Bootstrap](http://github.com/adamstac/sinatra-bootstrap) - a base Sinatra project with support for Haml, Sass, Compass, jQuery and more.